syncfusion-content/uwp-docs/uwp/Calendar/Appearance-and-Styling.md

 ---
 layout: post
 title: Appearance and Styling in UWP Calendar control | Syncfusion
-description: Learn here all about Appearance and Styling support in Syncfusion UWP Calendar (SfCalendar) control and more.
+description: Learn here all about Appearance and Styling support in the Syncfusion UWP Calendar (SfCalendar) control and more.
 platform: uwp
 control: SfCalendar
 documentation: ug